mgrman/BlazorWith3d/README.md

     - should use pre-rendered images
     - mainly as otherwise it is hard to render depth

+- consider support for union types to handle collider definition etc

 ### Prio 1 (stretch goals)

+- render screen in unity and stream to blazor for debug mode

 - Investigate and optimize render modes and stream rendering and better handling of Maui limitations for render mode https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-9.0